Geolicious/OSMroute/README.md

 The routing algorithm can be controlled using type of travel ("car", "bicycle", "pedestrian") and can diferentiate between fastest and shortest ways.
 The API from Openrouteservice.org will allow 1000 calls per hour.
 The route will be created as a temporary shapefile as well.

 Isochrone mapping is possible for a maximum of 30min travel time.
+You can choose between Recursive Grid (more accurate, slower) and TIN (faster).

 All files need to be saved seperately when needed for further analysis.